With the importance of renewable energy steadily increasing, here the Investing News Network looks at renewable energy companies listed on the TSX.

 Based in Toronto, Polaris Infrastructure is in the business of operating, acquiring and developing renewable projects with a focus in Latin America.

 Through the company’s subsidiary, Polaris Energy Nicaragua SA, Polaris operates and owns the San Jancinto-Tizate Geothermal Project.
 The company also operates the Casita project in Nicaragua.
-In 2013, Polaris was awarded the exploration concession for 25 years, which is currently being negotiated and expected to finalize in 2017.
+In 2013, Polaris was awarded the exploration concession for 25 years, which is still being negotiated

 Rounding out our renewable energy stocks TSX list is Vancouver-based Synex International, a hydroelectic developer and consultant.
 The company operates through its subsidiaries: Synex Energy Resources, and Sigma Engineering, and develops and operates electric power facilities together with the provision of consulting engineering and environmental services in water resources–notably hydroelectric.